id-studiolab/MLTK01/docs/exercises.md

 ### drama-stick

-![alt text](./assets/placeholder.png "aida bellissima") In this exercise you will train a model to recognize your gestures and play sounds with them.
+![alt text](./assets/placeholder.png "aida bellissima") In this exercise you will train a model to recognize your hand gestures and play sounds with them.
 {: .fs-2 }